ajalt/clikt/docs/whyclikt.md

 in some cases prompts for additional input, or opens an editor.
 Clikt supports all of this out of the box.

-Some times you need to make a CLI that doesn't follow Unix conventions.
+Sometimes you need to make a CLI that doesn't follow Unix conventions.
 You might be writing for windows, or you want to use the Java style of long options with a single dash.
 Maybe you need to use a bunch of required options instead of arguments, or you want the help page